 What things make your heart sing?

-What makes you stop and think, ‘this is why it’s good to be alive’?
+Or makes you stop and think, ‘This is why it’s good to be alive’?

 What makes you feel contented and at peace?

 We can’t control the serendipitous kind of small pleasures, but we can add some intentional treats to our day.
 Below is a list of little pleasures that you can intentionally add to your day:

 - Snuggling on the couch

 - Drinking a favourite hot drink (or cold drink in summer)